 Tips for enjoying your Leavenworth Washington Christmas

-- It gets very cold in Leavenworth, especially in comparison to Seattle, so bring adequate winter clothing.
+It gets very cold in Leavenworth, especially in comparison to Seattle, so be sure to pack adequate winter clothing.

 Where to stay in Leavenworth